kirkpalmer/HoneyDoAPI/README.md

 # HoneyDoAPI
+I have 2 options to test the code run it locally on your machine with visual studio or it is publish on azure at A second option is I published the API on my Azure subscription, you can check the API calls using http://honeydoapi.azurewebsites.net.

+#1.
+Running it on Visual Studio Locally
+You can use the code by downloading the source code and running locally via visual studio.
+You can use postman or another API tool for testing the endpoints or you can use swagger which I have added by going to http://localhost:39929/swagger

 Honey Do API is a sample currently using an In Memory Database:

 It has the following API calls:

-GET ALL Honey do Item: GET http://localhost:39929/api/honeydo Get a particular Item: GET http://localhost:39929/api/honeydo/{id} (where {id} is the number you are requesting)
+GET ALL Honey do Item: GET http://localhost:39929/api/honeydo

+Get a particular Item: GET http://localhost:39929/api/honeydo/{id} (where {id} is the number you are requesting)

 Create an new Item: POST http://localhost:39929/api/honeydo